 \subsection{Disruption of superficially similar facts}

 Unlearning modifies the model to make unwanted answers less likely.
-For example when unlearning "The capital of France is \purple{Paris}", there are many ways to make "Paris" less likely: actually forgetting it is France's capital, forgetting what "capital" means, forgetting that "is" requires the answer to follow, etc. In fact, as Figure~\ref{fig:1_capitals} shows, unlearning "The capital of France is \purple{Paris}", accidentally unlearns "The capital of Spain is \purple{Madrid}" \textbf{84\% as strongly}.
+For example when unlearning ``The capital of France is \purple{Paris}", there are many ways to make "Paris" less likely: actually forgetting that it is France's capital, forgetting what ``capital” means, or forgetting that the word ``is” requires the answer to follow, etc. In fact, as Figure~\ref{fig:1_capitals} shows, unlearning ``The capital of France is \purple{Paris}", accidentally unlearns ``The capital of Spain is \purple{Madrid}" \textbf{84\% as strongly}.
 (We unlearn only the tokens shown in purple.)
 It can even affect completely unrelated facts.
-Interestingly, wrong facts are not disrupted.
+Interestingly, incorrect facts are not disrupted.
 See Appendix~\ref{sec:facts_disruption} for more examples.

 Similarly, unlearning biohazardous facts likely disrupts many benign biological concepts.
-This could explain why we can recover "unlearned" facts by retraining on \emph{unrelated} biological text \citep{deeb_unlearning_2024} -- retraining fixes these benign concepts.
+This may explain why we can recover ``unlearned" facts by retraining on \emph{unrelated} biological text \citep{deeb_unlearning_2024}: retraining restores these disrupted benign concepts.

-In Figure~\ref{fig:1_capitals} we see that the activations (and to a lesser extent, gradients) are quite similar across different facts.
-This sheds light on why superficially similar facts are disrupted -- most representations are not specific to the fact we are trying to unlearn, but more general.
-And since the model updates are computed using these "dirty" activations and gradients, other facts which also contain these general representations will be disrupted.
-To prevent this, we need to find a way to filter out these general representations.
+In Figure~\ref{fig:1_capitals}, the activations, and to a lesser extent, the gradients, are very similar across different facts.
+This sheds light on why superficially similar facts are disrupted: most representations are not specific to the fact we are trying to unlearn, but more general.
+Since updates are computed from these ``dirty” activations and gradients, other facts that share the same general representations are also affected.
+Therefore, preventing this requires a method to filter out those general representations.